jbosstm/performance/narayana/README.md

 We also passed in a wild card (.\*) to say run all benchmark methods contained in the class VolatileStoreBenchmark.

+And finally, to debug a benchmark use the surefire debug property, for example `mvn clean test -Dtest=TestBenchmark#testImprovement -Dmaven.surefire.debug`

 It is straightforward to write your own benchmark code, just tell the framework which methods are benchmarks by annotating them with @Benchmark.
 There are plenty of examples in this git repository.